Transient Ischemic Attack (TIA)

 Patients with TIA should be seen by medical providers immediately.
 Evaluation includes examination by a doctor and diagnostic testing.
 Depending upon the medical history of the person, suggested treatments could include drugs or carotid surgery in order to reduce the risk of having a full-blown stroke.

 Drug treatment could include antiplatelet medications, especially aspirin.
-Other people who have an irregular heartbeat (atrial fibrillation) may get prescriptions for anticoagulant drugs such as Coumadin® (warfarin), Eliquis® (apixaban), Xarelto® (rivaroxaban), and Pradaxa® (dabigitran).
+Other people who have an irregular heartbeat (atrial fibrillation) may get prescriptions for anticoagulant drugs such as Coumadin® (warfarin), Eliquis® (apixaban), Xarelto® (rivaroxaban), and Pradaxa® (dabigatran).

 Carotid surgery could include: